All in-person training must wear a mask

 A Hands-On Educational Approach

-Our experienced instructors are committed to teaching CPR and First Aid training.
+Our experienced instructors are committed to teaching First Aid/CPR/AED training.
 We understand the demands of everyday life and strive to make our classes convenient and easy to learn.
 We offer classes at our comfortable, convenient location in Peterborough, Ontario, or we will come to your place.
 Which ever works for you.

 ANYWHERE-ANYTIME

-Our instructors have years of real-life experience performing CPR and first aid.
-That's why we are able to offer better quality educational training.
-We are Heart&Stroke and Red Cross Training Partners.
+Our instructors have years of real-life experience performing First Aid/CPR/AED.
+That’s why we are able to offer better quality educational training.
+We are Heart & Stroke and Red Cross Training Partners.

-As Training Partners our courses are WSIB APPROVED training.
+As RED CROSS Training Partners, our courses are WSIB APPROVED training.

 ANYWHERE-ANYTIME

-Time requirement for Heart & Stroke BLS Level CPR courses
+Time Requirement For Heart & Stroke BLS/CPR/AED Level Courses

 Instructor-led Only Courses:

-• BLS Level CPR Provider Course - Approximate course duration: 4-6 hours
+• BLS Level CPR/AED Provider Course – Approximate course duration: 4-6 hours

-• BLS Level CPR Renewal Course – Approximate duration: 2-3 hours
+• BLS Level CPR/AED Renewal Course – Approximate duration: 2-3 hours

-• BLS Level CPR (BLS) Blended – Online Component – Self-paced.
+• BLS Level CPR/AED (BLS) Blended – Online Component – Self-paced.
 Approximate duration: 2 hours.

-• BLS Level CPR (BLS) Blended – In-classroom Component – Approximate duration: 1- 2 hours.
+• BLS Level CPR/AED (BLS) Blended – In-classroom Component – Approximate duration: 1- 2 hours.

 ANYWHERE-ANYTIME